cedardevs/onestop/README-local-development.md

 ```

 # Feature Toggles
 By default, security-related features are disabled locally.
 This is to streamline development because security features require access to keystores with specific credentials needed for identity providers OneStop leverages.

+### Keystores and Credentials
+Turning on security-related features (which use request signing) requires setting up JKS (Java Key Store) keystores and the associated credentials for applications at run time.

+If you are using Kubernetes, the keystores and their credentials need to be converted into Kubernetes secrets.

-If you have a need to work on features related to security or wish to toggle features during development, continue reading...
+Due to the sensitive nature of keystores, this is a one-time setup which is done separately by those who have the proper access.
+If you have access and need to work on features related to security or wish to toggle on security during development, see our [private instructions](https://github.com/cedardevs/help/wiki/local-secure-development-setup).

 ### Spring Profiles
 OneStop APIs are written in Spring.
 Currently, the APIs utilize different authentication and authorization mechanisms; nevertheless, they each utilize "Spring Profiles" to switch security-related code on and off during deployment.

 OneStop leverages these profiles to enact certain feature toggles.
 The features available to the different APIs are documented below.